CarloLucibello/GraphNeuralNetworks.jl/README.md

 Usage examples can be found in the [examples folder](https://github.com/JuliaGraphs/GraphNeuralNetworks.jl/tree/master/GraphNeuralNetworks/examples) and the [notebooks folder](https://github.com/JuliaGraphs/GraphNeuralNetworks.jl/tree/master/GraphNeuralNetworks/notebooks).

-For a comprehensive introduction to the library, refer to the [Documentation](https://juliagraphs.org/GraphNeuralNetworks.jl/graphneuralnetworks/) and the [Tutorials](https://juliagraphs.org/GraphNeuralNetworks.jl/tutorials/)
+For a comprehensive introduction to the library, refer to the [Documentation](https://juliagraphs.org/GraphNeuralNetworks.jl/).

 ## Citing